What is a joint use arrangement of school facilities?

 I want to run a market on a school site, does the EOI process apply to me?

 I am interested in joint use for a recently announced school.
-Am I able to lodge an EOI?
+Am I able to lodge a Community Partnership Proposal?

 Yes.
-The Department is interested in receiving EOIs for both established and new schools.
+The department is interested in receiving proposals for both established and new schools.

 I am interested in partnering to deliver activities on school sites as part of the Share our Space program.
-Do I need to lodge an EOI?
+Do I need to lodge a Community Partnership Proposal?

 How can interested parties stay informed about these opportunities?